Greece says it will default in June without aid from lenders

 Such a delay would be unlikely to win the sympathy of the lenders, who want Athens to offer more concessions and focus on bridging differences at technical-level talks aimed at trying to make the numbers on work.

-EU Economic Affairs Commissioner Pierre Moscovici said a deal could still be struck in the coming weeks, but would require political will, as there were still wide differences on labor and pension issues.
+A deal could still be struck in the coming weeks but will depend on the degree of political will as there are still big gaps in the talks on labour and pension issues, EU Economic Affairs Commissioner Pierre Moscovici said.

-"The Greek government has shown it can be creative in reimbursing its lenders but we must go quickly (in striking a deal)," he told a French Senate committee gathering in Paris.
+"The Greek government has shown it can be creative in reimbursing its lenders but we must go quickly (in striking a deal with Greece)," he told a French Senate committee gathering in Paris.
 "It's a matter of days and weeks."

-In a reminder of the early acrimony in talks between the two sides, Varoufakis told the German weekly Die Zeit that his German counterpart Wolfgang Schaeuble had made mistakes in his analysis of Greece.
+In a reminder of the early acrimony in talks between the two sides, Greek finance minister Yanis Varoufakis told the German weekly Die Zeit that his German counterpart Wolfgang Schaeuble made mistakes in his analysis of Greece.

 "It is frustrating that we are not able to speak with each other in a context where arguments count more than relative power," said Varoufakis, who has been sidelined in recent weeks in negotiations with lenders.

-(Additional reporting by Angeliki Koutantou and George Georgiopoulos in Athens, Ingrid Melander in Paris and Stephen Brown in Berlin, Writing by Deepa Babington; Editing by Jeremy Gaunt and Kevin Liffey)
+(Additional reporting by INgrid Melander in Paris and Stephen Brown in Berlin, Writing by Deepa Babington Editing by Jeremy Gaunt)